Licensing

 Can I use systemprompt.io for my SaaS product?

-Yes.
-You can build and sell products powered by the platform.
+Yes, with a commercial license.
+You can build and sell products powered by systemprompt.io, but production use requires a license.
+Contact ed@systemprompt.io to arrange terms.
 The restriction is on offering systemprompt.io itself as a service—not on building products that use it.

 What happens when the license converts to Apache 2.0?